 - ‘Thanks.’
 Offering praise often involves just smiling and saying “Thank you.
 I appreciate your work.”
 This sends a message that you acknowledge the value of the work and want the recipient to repeat his/her behavior.

 An example. “[Smile.]
-Hey Santosh.
+Hey Stella.
 When you presented our logistics proposal to our clients, I think you did an excellent job with the flow of arguments.
 Your illustrations clearly drove home the advantages of the new system.
 Our clients were very impressed with your leadership on this project.
 Our Divisional Vice-President who was in the meeting complemented you.
 Thank you for a job well done.
 Keep it up.”

 Making people around us feel valued in a sincere manner goes a long way in improving our inter-personal relationships.
 In addition, observing, acknowledging and reinforcing good work motivates people around us.